Last Updated on November 9, 2021 by Danny

 There is a huge range of different cymbal dampness and mutes available.
 These are either placed on the surface of your cymbal at specific positions or are attached to the skirt of your cymbal.

-They are typically made from materials that absorb and reduce vibrations, therefore reducing the volume levels.
+They are typically made from materials that absorb and reduce vibrations, therefore reducing making your cymbals quieter.
 They however have several disadvantages.
 They tend to clumsily attach to the cymbals and typically have a short lifetime.
 They also make the edges of the cymbals more bouncy, altering the response and feel.
 Attaching the dampeners also significantly reduces the visual appeal of the cymbals.
 Finally and most importantly, they do not lead to a massive reduction in volume levels.

 A low-volume cymbal on the other hand is able to deliver tones that are musically appropriate while reducing the volumes significantly.

-A low volume cymbal has an immense array of benefits.
-It allows you to protect your ears while also allowing you to practice freely without being badgered by complaining neighbors.
-While we are not advocating that standard cymbals should be fully banned, there are many situations where a low volume cymbal would be more suited.
-And the best part is that these cymbals have playability that is pretty close to a standard cymbal.
+Low volume cymbals have an immense array of benefits.
+They allow you to protect your ears while also allowing you to practice freely without being badgered by complaining neighbors.
+While we are not advocating normal cymbals should be fully banned, there are many situations where low volume cymbals would be more suited.
+And the best part is that these cymbals have playability that is pretty close to an acoustic cymbal.
 While there is only a limited selection of the best low volume cymbals in the market, the ones on our list will perform extraordinarily.